WHY ARE SEWER RATES UNFAIR?

-- Getting our sewers fixed first in neighborhoods hardest hit by sewer backups and overflows;
+- Get our sewers fixed first in neighborhoods hardest hit by sewer backups and overflows; and

 Join us, because you can make a difference for Sewer Justice.

 Community Group Calls for Increased Regulator Oversight of the Metropolitan Sewer District (MSD)

 Cincinnati, Ohio – Frustrated by fighting over the Metropolitan Sewer District (MSD) between the City of Cincinnati and Hamilton County, Communities United For Action (CUFA) turned to the U.S. Environmental Protection Agency (US EPA) for help with sewer issues.